H-LK/ESP32_SSD1306_OLED_Example/README.md

 # Nano ESP32_SSD1306_OLED_Example
-Simple implementation for an 0.96" I2C OLED Display with a Nano ESP32
+Simple implementation for a 0.96" I2C OLED Display with a Nano ESP32

 1. Download the AcroboticSSD1306 Library in Arduino IDE.
 2. Download and compile ESP32-OLED.ino